Online, Virtual and Classroom Courses

 Completing your assessments

-As you can see, the assessment for each of the IOSH courses vary slightly, but the main point to take away is that all of them are straightforward and designed to be accessible and achievable.
-There is no need to feel overwhelmed by the prospect of the exams or tests or projects.
+As you can see, the assessment for each of the IOSH courses varies slightly, but the main point to take away is that all of them are straightforward and designed to be accessible and achievable.
+There is no need to feel overwhelmed by the prospect of exams, tests or projects.
 A well-structured IOSH training course will prepare you to fly through the assessments so once you have successfully completed them you will have achieved this internationally recognised and respected IOSH certificate.

 To view our range of IOSH courses click the button below!